Orthopedics & Sports Medicine

 Spinal surgeries can now be performed with minimally invasive techniques that correct spinal disorders and chronic back and neck pain, while sparing surrounding soft tissues.
 A smaller-incision, minimally invasive procedure means a faster recovery, and less pain following surgery.

 Whether you’re a recreational or competitive athlete, or someone who wants to regain an active lifestyle, IU Health Orthopedics & Sports Medicine can help you get back on track to optimum performance.
 We deliver a full-spectrum of sports performance training and primary sports medicine care—prevention, diagnosis and treatment of non-operative sports-related injuries.
 When further intervention is necessary, orthopedic surgery, rehabilitation and physical therapy are available.
+Learn more about our IU Health Orthopedics & Sports Medicine offers same-day appointments and walk-in services.

 Upper and Lower Extremities